TophSV/lumi.observer/_posts/2024-10-06-intrinsically-symbiotic-intelligence-humanitys-long-term-relationship-with-ai.md

 Artificial intelligence can't be paused for the same reason you can't pause evolution.
 AI itself is an emergent force within our own evolutionary path.

-Let's revisit the term artificial in greater depth, starting with its origins.
+Let's revisit the term origin of the term artificial.
 The word "artificial" ultimately derives from the Latin "artificialis", which itself is composed of two parts:

 - "ars, artis" meaning "skill, craft, art"
 - "facere" meaning "to make, do"